EPCCed/archer2-intro-to-lammps/_episodes/00-connecting.md

 the data to.
 The three main options are:

 * `scp`: The standard way to transfer small to medium amounts of data off ARCHER2 to any other location
-* `rsync`: Used if you need to keep small to medium datasets synchronised between two different locations
+* `rsync`: Used if you need to keep small to medium data-sets synchronised between two different locations

 More information on data transfer mechanisms can be found in the ARCHER2 User and Best Practice Guide: